acenet-arc/vm-management/README.md

 Also a good idea:
 - If making changes to playbooks, to install ansible-lint to check changes to the playbooks (see: [Installing Ansible Lint](https://ansible.readthedocs.io/projects/lint/installing/) )
+Also see: yamllint, ansible-playbook --syntax-check, (molecule test (integration tests)), ansible-playbook --check (see what would change if run).

 ## Managed VM setup
 To manage a VM with ansible, ansible requires ssh access, usually as a user with `sudo` permissions.
 There is an example cloud-init script, [ansible-client-cloud-init-example.yml](./ansible-client-cloud-init-example.yml) that can be used when creating a new VM after filling in the missing `< >` fields with suitable values.
 The new VM created with this cloud-init script will be setup to be managed with ansible.
 The `ssh_authorized_keys` list should contain a public key matching the private key added during the "Setup key" step under the [Usage](#usage) section.